Distributed Saddle-Point Problems: Lower Bounds, Near-Optimal and Robust Algorithms: Lower bounds

 \end{theorem}

-\textbf{Regularization and convex-concave case.} Note that in the convex-concave case the problem is usually considered on a bounded set (Assumption \ref{as:as4}), moreover, the convergence criterion for algorithms is a gap function:
+\textbf{Convex-concave case.} Note that in the convex-concave case the problem is usually considered on a bounded set (see Assumption \ref{as:as4}). \ans{Moreover, the convergence criterion for algorithms is formulated in terms of the following gap function:}

-Therefore the lower bounds are also needed in terms of \eqref{gap}.
+Therefore, the lower bounds are also needed in terms of \eqref{gap}.
 Following the inequality 6 of \cite{zhang2019lower}, we can rewrite the estimates from Theorems \ref{th1} and \ref{th2} as follows

-Next, to obtain bounds for the convex-concave case from bounds for the strongly convex-strongly concave case, we use a regularization trick: